 I do feel the need to warn you, though, that eating more times a day generally makes you release more histamine into your body.
-Therefore, snacking between meals is discouraged on the low histamine diet.
+Therefore, snacking between meals is generally discouraged on the low histamine diet.
 Note that all of these are vegan friendly & low histamine snacks, unless marked with an asterisk.

-11 Low Histamine Snacks
+Classic Low Histamine Snacks

 Rice Cakes with Shmear

 This is pretty self-explanatory, but go find some rice cakes made with only rice and maybe some salt (I love these brown rice cakes).
 Then add shmear.

 I prefer my rice cakes with salted macadamia nut butter or sunflower butter, and maybe some microwaved mashed blueberries if the occasion calls for it.
 You can pretty much put anything on rice cakes.
 Yes, even that.

 Sweetened Low Histamine Fruits

 I had to include it or the list would be incomplete!
 Blueberries, apples, pears, mangoes, cherries, peaches, and usually raspberries are all safe, snackable low histamine fruits.

 I particularly like bringing a tupperware of prepared fruit with a tiny container of coconut cream sweetened with manuka honey, and then pouring the cream all over the fruits and eating it all with a spork.
 This is the hiking companion to almonds that you never knew you needed.